 Banff Science Communications

-Each year since 2006, the gorgeous mountainside campus of the Banff Centre plays host to the Banff Science Communications residency program.
-For two weeks, twenty select participants from Canada, the U.S., and the rest of the world train in an intensive curriculum of individual and group projects that sharpen their science communications abilities in all media.
-Some of the participants are scientists who come to learn how to explain their research better to the general public or funding agencies.
-Some already work as information officers for universities or government agencies and want to improve skills central to their jobs.
-Some do it for the sheer fun.
-But many of the participants over the years have called the program “transformative” and gone on to greater success at engaging communities with science.
+The gorgeous mountainside campus of the Banff Centre played host to the Banff Science Communications residency program each summer between 2006 and 2015.
+For two weeks, twenty select participants from Canada, the U.S., and the rest of the world trained in an intensive curriculum of individual and group projects that sharpened their science communications abilities in all media.
+Some of the participants were scientists who came to learn how to explain their research better to the general public or funding agencies.
+Some already worked as information officers for universities or government agencies and wanted to improve skills central to their jobs.
+Some did it for the sheer fun.
+But many of the participants over the years called the program “transformative” and went on to greater success at engaging communities with science.

 The Banff Science Communications program was created by Jay Ingram, the author and legendary broadcaster who was the long-time host of the Discovery Channel’s science show Daily Planet and CBC Radio’s Quirks and Quarks, and Mary Anne Moser, the president and co-founder of Beakerhead, Calgary’s giant public celebration of science, engineering, and the arts.
-Some of the other faculty, past and present, have been:
+Some of the other faculty over the years included: